-The employment search and dating services examples demonstrate how the invention can: allow a requestor to search for parties meeting certain criteria, allow parties to control the release of information about themselves, and provide a communications channel between a requestor and the parties while maintaining the anonymity of the parties and the requestor from each other.
+The employment search and dating services examples demonstrate how the invention can: allow a requester to search for parties meeting certain criteria, allow parties to control the release of information about themselves, and provide a communications channel between a requester and the parties while maintaining the anonymity of the parties and the requestor from each other.
 The invention, however, is not limited to those types of applications.
 Other applications include finding and interviewing consultants or freelancers for a specific project, auditioning actors and actresses, seeking a merger partner, and engaging in various commerce-based applications in which controlled anonymity by any party would be beneficial.

-The invention can be used in applications where the system establishes a communications channel between parties and authenticates information about the parties, while maintaining the anonymity of at least one of the parties.
+The invention can be used in applications where the system establishes a communications channel between par- 10 ties and authenticates information about the parties, while maintaining the anonymity of at least one of the parties.
 In one embodiment, system 100, as described above, could be used for such applications.
-This embodiment allows two parties to communicate while each party is ensured that the information being communicated is valid.
+This embodiment allows two parties to communicate while each party is ensured that the 15 to requester terminal 400.
+Upon request from either party information being communicated is valid.
 For example, in the case of a "whistle-blowing" application (outlined below) an employer can be certain that the information he receives is from an employee within his organization.
-The methods illustrated by the flow diagrams of FIGS. 5-9 could be readily adapted for these applications.
+The methods illustrated by the flow diagrams of FIGS. 5-9 could be 20 readily adapted for these applications.

 By way of example, system 100 could be used as a "whistle-blowing" system to allow employees of a company to anonymously report legal and policy violations without risking retribution by the company's management.
-The employee reporting a violation would preferably enter, into party terminal 300, data about the violation and data that can be independently verified as originating from the employee claiming the violation.
-The employee is referred to hereafter as the "party" and the data entered into party terminal 300 whose personal data satisfies their interests or tastes can 45 is referred to hereafter as the "party data."
+The 25 employee reporting a violation would preferably enter, into party terminal 300, data about the violation and data that can be independently verified as originating from the employee claiming the violation.
+The employee is referred to hereafter as the "party" and the data entered into party terminal 300 30 course of the negotiation to learn the identity of the party. is referred to hereafter as the "party data."
 In one embodiment, the party data may include an employee identification number uniquely identifying each employee of the company.
-Party terminal 300 encrypts and transmits the party data to central controller 200, preferably in the manner described above.
+Party terminal 300 encrypts and transmits the party data to central controller 200, preferably in the manner 35 size of his company for fear of being charged more by the described above.

-A company representative, referred to as the "requestor," would use requestor terminal 400 to access the party data stored in central controller 200.
-After accessing the party data about the violation, the requestor could submit a request at requestor terminal 400 to have some or all of the party data authenticated.
-For example, central controller 200 could verify that the party is, in fact, an employee of the company by comparing an employee identification number contained in the party data with a list of active company employee identification numbers.
+A company representative, referred to as the "requester," would use requester terminal 400 to access the party data stored in central controller 200.
+After accessing the party data about the violation, the requester could submit a request 40 at requestor terminal 400 to have some or all of the party data authenticated.
+For example, central controller 200 could verify that the party is, in fact, an employee of the company by comparing an employee identification number contained in the party data with a list of active company employee 45 identification numbers.
 If the number matches, central controller 200 would transmit a response to requestor terminal 400 confirming that the party is an active employee of the company.

-The requestor, or the party, could enter a request into controller 200 to open a communications channel with the party, or the requestor.
-Central controller 200 would open a communications channel, as described above in connection with FIGS. 8 and 9, to allow the party and the requestor to communicate, while maintaining the party's anonymity.
-This would allow the employer to question the employee about details relating to the incident in question, without the 5 employee revealing his identity.
+The requestor, or the party, could enter a request into 50 requester terminal 400, or party terminal 300, for central controller 200 to open a communications channel with the party, or the requester.
+Central controller 200 would open a communications channel, as described above in connection with FIGS. 8 and 9, to allow the party and the requester to 55 communicate, while maintaining the party's anonymity.
+This would allow the employer to question the employee about details relating to the incident in question, without the employee revealing his identity.